Sea of Sand: Writing

-The screenplay of Sea of Sand was written by noted author and screenwriter Robert Westerby.
+Producers Monty Berman and Bob Baker ran Tempean Films which specialised in "B" pictures.
+They wanted to make a film about the long range patrol group in the law and commissioned Sean Fielding, who knew Berman in the war, to do a story.
+The script was then written by noted author and screenwriter Robert Westerby.
 The film's technical advisor was Bill Kennedy Shaw, who served as the LRDG's intelligence officer during desert campaign in North Africa.